italoaalves/time-off-manager/README.md

 # Off-time Manager

-This is a team member off-time management system built with Ruby on Rails 7.
+This is a team member time-off management system built with Ruby on Rails 7.

 ### Initial setup
 ```bash